BioID-GmbH/BWS-cli/README.md

 For other runtime targets see [this list][runtimes].

+Of course you need [.NET Core][core] (2.1) on your machine to compile.

-### Is it working?
+### Run

-For a build check, do a simple `dotnet run --project bws-cli -- -h` which should show the parameter help screen (“quality check” being the last two words).
-Take care that you don't get the help screen of the `dotnet` command.
+For a quick check, do a simple `bws-cli -h` (on a developer machine `dotnet run --project bws-cli -- -h` which should show the parameter help screen (“quality check” being the last two words).

+Developers, take care that you don't get the help screen of the `dotnet` command.
 That's why the `--` are needed.

 ### Peculiarity with the produced binaries